Amazon's Cashier-Less Seattle Grocery Opens To The Public

 The only sign of the technology that makes this possible floats above the store shelves — arrays of small cameras, hundreds of them throughout the store."

-There are no carts either, just bring your own shopping bag.
+The stores have no carts, either — just bring your own shopping bag.

-Amazon has dubbed the technology as "Just Walk Out" and, according to CNBC "it uses computer vision, deep learning algorithms and sensor fusion — many of the same advances being used to develop autonomous driving."
+Amazon has dubbed the technology "Just Walk Out" and, according to CNBC, "it uses computer vision, deep learning algorithms and sensor fusion — many of the same advances being used to develop autonomous driving."

 In August, Amazon announced a $13.7 billion deal to acquire Whole Foods, giving the online retail giant a firmer foothold in the grocery business.